PittsCraft/SwiftRetrier/README.md

 // If the task executing the concurrency context is cancelled, the underlying retrier will be canceled.

 withRetries(policy: Policy.exponentialBackoff(), repeatDelay: 10, job: { try await fetchSomething() })
-    .sink {
+    .success() // If you're not interested in all events, just use .success() .sink {
         print("Got a value: \($0), let's rest 10s now")
     }